LMoller/Blog/content/post/getinvolved.md

 - [FiveThirtyEight](https://fivethirtyeight.com)
 - [Simply Statistics](https://simplystatistics.org)

-If you are worried about signing up for a bunch of blogs, I'll go back to twitter... many of the blogs/newsletters (and their authors) have a twitter handle and will post content there.
+If you are worried about signing up for a bunch of blogs, go back to twitter... many of the blogs/newsletters (and their authors) are on twitter and will post content there.
 It's a great way to have it all in one spot.